Penticton – 616 Okanagan Avenue East

 On October 24, 2025, the City of Penticton hand delivered a letter to neighbours to introduce this proposed project.

-- We would introduce the operator after they are selected.
-We would also host information sessions to answer questions about this temporary housing.
-Please email communityrelations@bchousing.org to receive direct updates about these sessions.
-Please include the subject line: "Penticton Temporary Housing".
+Can’t make the in-person session?
+We are planning virtual information sessions at a later date.
+Please email communityrelations@bchousing.org to be added to the list to receive direct updates about these sessions.
+Please include the subject line: “Penticton Temporary Housing”.

 Questions?